Abdoulaye01/Etl-project-python-sql-bi/README.md

 # Project ETL => Python & SQL & PowerBI

--An End-to-End project: Download the data from Kaggle API into vscode using python (pandas,jupyter,zipfile etc).
--Perform ETL to final destination SQL Server then to Power BI
+-An End-to-End project: his project involves downloading data from the Kaggle API into Visual Studio Code using Python libraries (such as Pandas, Jupyter, and Zipfile).
+The data is then processed through an ETL pipeline to the final destination in SQL Server, and ultimately visualized using Power BI.

 ## Requirements